 The Irrigation Rehabilitation and Reconstruction project.
-The goal of the Project for recovery and restructuring of irrigation is to enable individual farmers to regain potential irrigation facilities, through recovery of the three main hydro-melioration systems (Tikves, Bregalnica and Polog), improved management of the irrigation systems through restructuring of the water management organizations and introduction of a process of management on the basis of participation.
-This project, with a total budget of €25 mil. began in 1997 and it was initially planned to be open until June 2005.
+The goal of the Project for recovery and restructuring of irrigation is to enable individual farmers to regain potential irrigation facilities, through recovery of the three main hydro-melioration systems (Tikvesh, Bregalnica and Polog), improved management of the irrigation systems through restructuring of the water management organizations and introduction of a process of management on the basis of participation.
+This project, with a total budget of €25 mill. began in 1997 and it was initially planned to be open until June 2005.
 The Project for Recovery and Restructuring of Irrigation is funded from three sources: loan from the World Bank (IDA/IBRD) 38.5%; a grant from the Dutch Government contributing 36.9% and the budget participation of 24.6%.
-In thebudget for 2005, MAFWE allocated funds for this project an amount of 130 mill. denars.
-In 2006, 67 mil. denars were allocated from the budget of MAFWE, 90 mil. denars expenses from donations from the Dutch Government and 120 mill. denars from a loan of the World Bank.
-The project finished in December, 2006.
+In the budget for 2005, MAFWE allocated funds for this project an amount of MKD 130 mill.
+In 2006, MKD 67 mill. were allocated from the budget of MAFWE, MKD 90 mill. expenses from donations from the Dutch Government and MKD 120 mill. from a loan of the World Bank.
+The project finished in December 2006.

 The project hydro-system "Zletovica" provides a multi-purpose system for water supply to the population and industry in the following municipalities: Kratovo, Probistip, Stip, Sveti Nikole, Zletovo, Karabinci and Lozovo; irrigation; production of electric power, and flood protection.
 The total budget allocated for this project is estimated at €115 mill. in which the Japanese Government would participate with 74%, while the country will provide the rest of the funds.
-The MAFWE has allocated funds to an amount of 70, 5 mill. denars for this project from the 2005 budget.
-In 2006, the funds from the budget of MAFWE to the amount of 179, 8 mil. denars and 500 mill. and a loan from the Japanese Government are allocated for construction of access road and dam with accompanying facilitates and facilities for the water supply system.
+The MAFWE has allocated funds to an amount of MKD 70, 5 mill. for this project from the 2005 budget.
+In 2006, the funds from the budget of MAFWE to the amount of MKD 179, 8 mill. and MKD 500 mill. and a loan from the Japanese Government are allocated for construction of access road and dam with accompanying facilitates and facilities for the water supply system.

-For the construction of Lisice dam, 74,025 mill. denars budget funds were allocated in 2005 and in 2006 about 190 mill. denars from the budget funds of MAFWE and 306 mill. denars loan from the Kingdom of Spain for construction and finishing the project and for hydro-mechanical equipment.
+For the construction of Lisice dam, MKD 74,025 mill. budget funds were allocated in 2005 and in 2006 about MKD 190 mill. from the budget funds of MAFWE and MKD 306 mill. loan from the Kingdom of Spain for construction and finishing the project and for hydro-mechanical equipment.
 The construction of the dam with accompanying buildings is intended to be finished in 2007, while further activities are planned for construction of an irrigation system for 4,000 hectares of new land and for 2,100 hectares on the left bank of the River Vardar.

 In order to support the EU integration process in agriculture sector, special loan arrangement is concluded with the World Bank for "Agriculture Strengthening and Accession Project" (2007-2010)".
 The objective of the project is to strengthen the capacity of MAFWE to support the agriculture sector, including improving its ability to formulate and implement effective policies and increase effectiveness of public expenditure in agriculture in an EU-compliant manner.
 In addition, it seeks to build the institutions necessary to meet EU accession requirements and to implement pre-accession assistance.
-Further, it aims to strengthen veterinary and phytosanitary capacity to help producers and agroprocessors meet EU food safety standards.
+Further, it aims to strengthen veterinary and phytosanitary capacity to help producers and agro-processors meet EU food safety standards.
 Lastly, it aims at alleviating irrigation-related constraints on productivity, by building on the ongoing reform of the irrigation sector conducted under the previous World Bank Irrigation Restructuring and Rehabilitation Project to extend the benefits of the project to other areas in the country.
 To achieve these objectives the project is divided into four components: